top of page

 The exhibition in 2025 will take place from 12 to 16 June 2025 at South Stoke Barn, South Stoke, near Arundel, BN18 9PF:

-• The exhibition will be pen everyday from 11am-6pm
+• The exhibition will be open everyday from 11am-6pm

 • The Private View is on Thursday 12 June, 6-8pm

 • A Talk on Art and Agriculture: Productive Land led by Ryan Haydon with James Stewart and Nick Bodimeade is on Friday13 June in support of The Sussex Snowdrop Trust.
-Further details and ticket information will be published in due course.
+Tickets cost £25 and includes champagne and delicious canapés provided by Ren's Kitchen.

 Emily Ball